Albatross of The Petrel Station

 Scientific name: Phoebetria palpebrata

-For many, Light-mantled Sooty Albatross is one of the most beautiful albatross of them all.
-Sleek, elegant, and subtly marked, they have a very different feel from the larger white-bodied albatross.
+For many, Light-mantled Sooty Albatross are one of the most beautiful albatross of them all.

-This species breeds in New Zealand and elsewhere in the Southern Ocean, but is a very rare visitor to our area.
+They breed in New Zealand and elsewhere in the Southern Ocean, but are a very rare visitor to our area.
 Any sighting is a real treat.

 Buller’s Albatross